FREQUENTLY ASKED QUESTIONS

-Property owners are encouraged to first contact the Reassessment Office concerning assessment disputes; however, they may appeal directly to the BOE and/or to the Circuit Court of Fauquier County.
+During the Reassessment phase, property owners are encouraged to first schedule a hearing with the Board of Assessors concerning assessment disputes; however, they may appeal directly to the BOE and/or to the Circuit Court of Fauquier County.

 - comparisons of other similar properties in the area which are assessed differently; and/or